LUK3D/Flutjs/README.md

 To get start with Flutjs just follow the steps below:

+### With boilerplate

+Just go to [Flutjs Template Ts](https://github.com/LUK3D/flutjs-template-ts) repository and click on "Use This repository" and you are good to go.

 ### With Nodejs:

 1 - Install the latest version of Nodejs.